elikofi/CleanArchitectureWithCQRS_auth-crud/README.md

     * Commands and Queries folders or classes for the business entities.
     * Common folder where shared classes can be created in.
 Examples of such classes are; Mappings, exceptions and Behaviours.
     * * Dependency Injection class where all the DI configurations will be done.
     * All nuget packages for mappings and dependency injection should be installed here.
+Here are the ones I used:
+        * FluentValidation.DependencyInjectionExtensions, Mapster, MediatR, Microsoft.Extensinos.DI.Abstractions.

+* Domain Layer
+    * This layer is the inner-most layer in the clean architecture structure and doesn't have dependency on any other layer.
+    * It is also a class library which contains all the Business Entities, interfaces, value objects, domain errors and domain events.
+    * Depending on your usecase, you can install the Microsoft.Extensions.Identity.Stores nuget package.

-* 0.1
+* API Layer
-    * Initial Release
+    *